-[The corresponding definition of table 10.9 does not generalize to complex numbers in the expected way.]
+[The corresponding definition of table 10.10 does not generalize to complex numbers in the expected way.
+It is possible to define a specific product function taking two array arguments handling this case.]

-(c) If the inner dimension for matrix vector or matrix matrix is zero, this uses the overloaded '0' operator of the result array element type.
+(c) If the inner dimension for matrix \ vector or matrix \ matrix is zero, this uses the overloaded '0' operator of the result array element type.
 If the operator '0' is not defined for that class it is an error if the inner dimension is zero.